CompileNix/dotfiles/README.md

 If you have a really old version, you may need to update it manually.

 ## Manual Update
-Copy and paste into terminal, after that start a new (separat) terminal / session to verify everthing worked out fine.
+Copy and paste into terminal, after that start a new (separat) terminal / session to verify everything worked out fine.

 __Keep always a additional terminal open, in case of any issues!__